Teaching and assessment

 for Medicine (Professional Doctorate) DProf

-Teaching will be delivered by blended learning, you will attend face-to-face sessions on campus twice per year (January and June), for six days on each occasion.
+Teaching will be delivered by blended learning, you will attend face-to-face sessions on campus twice per year (January and June), for five days on each occasion.
 For the remainder of the time, you will engage in online teaching and learning, and self-directed study.

 There will be emphasis on active learning, using participatory approaches, such as interactive workshops, seminars, group work, one-to-one supervision (in the thesis stage), and web conferences.